-5.07 Per Diem Allowance:

-- (a) On Distant Locations within any of the Canadian Provinces or Territories, the Employee shall be paid in advance, a CASH per diem allowance not less than seventy-five dollars (\$75.00) per day; all mountain resort areas eighty dollars (\$80.00) per day; and U.S.A. locations eighty dollars (\$80.00 U.S. funds) per day.
-However, lunch, if provided at the expense of the Employer, may be deducted from the per diem allowance in the following manner: Lunch fifteen dollars (\$15.00).
-There are no partial per diems and lunch is the only meal deductible. - (b) The Employer agrees that when meals and extras of the above noted standards are NOT available at the total allowance cost, then the Employer will pay the difference to each Employee. - 5.08 Unworked Sixth or Seventh Days, or Statutory Holidays on Distant Location: An Employee on distant location shall receive \$150.00 per diem, \$160.00 in resort areas on an unworked sixth (6th) day in lieu of any other payment and \$150.00, \$160.00 in resort areas on an unworked seventh (7th) day in lieu of any other payment.
+- 5.07 Per Diem Allowance: - (a) On Distant Locations within any of the Canadian Provinces or Territories, the Employee shall be paid in advance, a per diem allowance not less than seventyfive dollars (\$75.00) per day; all mountain resort areas eighty dollars (\$80.00) per day; and U.S. locations eighty dollars (\$80.00 U.S. funds) per day.
+However, lunch, if provided at the expense of the Employer, may be deducted from the per diem allowance in the following manner: Lunch - fifteen dollars (\$15.00).
+There are no partial per diems and lunch is the only meal deductible.

+- (b) The Employer agrees that when meals and extras of the above noted standards are NOT available at the total allowance cost, then the Employer will pay the difference to each Employee. - (c) The Employer agrees to add per diem as a separate non-taxable line item on pay cheques.
+The Employer will make efforts in good faith to pay per diem to loan out corporations by separate cheque the same week ending. - 5.08 Unworked Sixth or Seventh Days, or Statutory Holidays on Distant Location: An Employee on distant location shall receive \$150.00 per diem, \$160.00 in resort areas on an unworked sixth (6th) day in lieu of any other payment and \$150.00, \$160.00 in resort areas on an unworked seventh (7th) day in lieu of any other payment.
 An Employee on distant location shall receive a \$75.00 per diem on an unworked Statutory Holiday in lieu of any other payments.
 For all additional days not worked while on distant location, the Employee will receive eight (8) hours of straight time pay plus \$75.00 per diem.
+Above calculations in U.S. locations will be based on an \$80.00 U.S. funds per day per diem.
 With respect to the foregoing, fringe payments shall not apply.

+5.09 Insurance:

-5.09 Travel Insurance: It is agreed that the Employer shall provide the following while inspecting, rehearsing, travelling or shooting: The Employer shall provide insurance in the amount of one million dollars (\$1,000,000.00) against accidental death and/or dismemberment to be payable to the member, their heirs, assigns, next of kin, or estate and all premiums shall be paid by the Empoyer.
-The policy shall be kept in force and effect at all times until the completion of the shoot.
+(a) Travel Insurance: It is agreed that the Employer shall provide the following while inspecting, rehearsing, travelling or shooting: The Employer shall provide insurance in the amount of one million dollars (\$1,000,000.00) against accidental death and/or dismemberment to be payable to the member, their heirs, assigns, next of kin, or estate and all premiums shall be paid by the Employer.
+The policy shall be kept in force and effect at all times until the Employee returns to their home base.